 Many of the people that I meet on the road I’m friends with now.

-People that share your passion, your interests, it feels like your travel tribe.
+People that share your passion, your interests, and feels like your travel crew.

 6. That you’d become a millionaire overnight

 You’ll be getting currency from all different countries and in some, you’ll become an overnight millionaire!

 When you head into places like Vietnam, you’ll be getting millions of Dong out of the ATM.
 Don’t spend it all at once ;)